 The Competency Based Instrument Rating

 This is a new training route to gain the full EASA instrument rating.
-The Flight training is tailored to the individual needs of the student to ‘fill the gaps’ between existing competancy and that required for test by a CAA allocated examiner..
+The Flight training is tailored to the individual needs of the student to ‘fill the gaps’ between existing competency and that required for test by a CAA allocated examiner..
 The time taken and training required will vary widely with each pilot.
 The scope of theory knowledge has also been reduced by half.

-Applicants must hold an EASA PPL or CPL before starting the course, along with 50 hours of PIC cross country time is also required along with suitable English language proficiency.
+Applicants must hold an EASA PPL or CPL before starting the course.
+50 hours of PIC cross country time is also required along with suitable English language proficiency.

-Prior to applying for the licence rating, you will need a current EASA Class 1 or Class 2 Medical with the extra aural hearing test.
+You will need a current EASA Class 1 or Class 2 Medical with the extra aural hearing test prior to applying for the licence rating.

 A night rating is needed if the IR is to be valid at night.